psyraxaus/Prosim2GSX/memory-bank/progress.md

 # Progress Tracking: Prosim2GSX

 ## Project Status
 The Prosim2GSX project is in a functional state with the core integration between Prosim A320 and GSX Pro working as expected.
-Recent improvements to the LVAR subscription system and door operation handling have enhanced the responsiveness and reliability of the application.
+Recent enhancements to the refueling process and improvements to the LVAR subscription system have significantly improved the realism and reliability of the application.
+The refueling process now properly handles fuel hose connection states and provides more accurate center of gravity calculations.
 The application has been successfully migrated from .NET 7 to .NET 8, with all dependencies updated to their latest compatible versions.

 ## Implemented Features